KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Colors-Article.md

     @PageColor(blue)
 }

-KeyboardKit provides a collection of additional, keyboard-specific colors, that makes it easy to apply a native looking keyboard style.
+KeyboardKit provides additional, keyboard-specific colors that make it easy to apply a keyboard style that mimics the native style.